🔪States Allowing Auto-Open Knives

 - Arkansas

-- California (blade length limitation of less than 2 inches)
+- California (blade under 2 inches)

 - Florida